aisingapore/PeekingDuck/docs/source/tutorials/03_duck_power.rst

             "num_waves": self.num_waves,
          }

-   This file is the same as the previous one, except for the changes to the last line 174 as shown above.
+   This file is the same as the ``wave.py`` in the :ref:`counting hand waves<tutorial_count_hand_wave>` tutorial, except for the changes in the last few lines as shown above.
-   These changes outputs the ``hand_direction`` and ``num_waves`` to the pipeline's data pool for subsequent consumption.
+   These changes outputs the ``hand_direction`` and ``num_waves`` to the pipeline's data pool for subsequent consumption by the new ``output.sqlite`` custom node.

 #. **pipeline_config.yml**: